machinecode-io/then/README.md

 # Then
 [![Build Status](https://travis-ci.org/machinecode-io/then.svg?branch=master)](https://travis-ci.org/machinecode-io/then)

-A promises library following goals:
+A promises library for JDK7.

-- Low memory footprint
-- Chainable
-- Extensible

 ## Maven dependency